Cataracts

 Causes

-Most cataracts develop when aging or injury changes the tissue that makes up the eye's lens.
+Most cataracts develop when aging or injury changes the tissue that makes up the lens of the eye.
 Proteins and fibers in the lens begin to break down.
 This causes vision to become hazy or cloudy.

-Some disorders passed down from parents that cause other health problems can increase your risk of cataracts.
+Some conditions passed down from parents or caused by gene variants can increase the risk of cataracts.
 Cataracts also can be caused by other eye conditions, past eye surgery or medical conditions such as diabetes.
 Long-term use of steroid medicines also may cause cataracts to develop.

 How a cataract forms

-A cataract is a cloudy lens.
 The lens sits behind the colored part of your eye, called the iris.
 The lens focuses light that passes into your eye.
-This produces clear, sharp images on the back part of the eye, called the retina.
+This light is focused on the back part of the eye, called the retina.

-As you age, the lenses in your eyes become less flexible, less clear and thicker.
-Aging and some medical conditions can cause proteins and fibers within the lenses to break down and clump together.
-This is what causes the clouding in the lenses.
+As you age, the lenses in your eyes become less flexible, thicker and less clear.
+Aging and some medical conditions can cause proteins and fibers within a lens to break down and clump together.
+This is what causes the clouding in a lens.

 Cataracts usually happen in both eyes, but not always at the same rate.
 The cataract in one eye may be worse than the other.
 This causes a difference in vision between eyes.